 Numerous sampling designs are possible for trend analysis, including paired, unpaired, and rotating panel designs.
 To provide an initial cost estimate, it is assumed that initially selected sampling units will be revisited and re-measured at 5-year intervals to determine trends in RSHC (measured as the length and characteristics of connected roads in the network) over time.

-SStatistical tests (e.g., paired sample t-tests) will be used to detect trends between sampling events.
+Trends between sampling events will be detected for each strata with statistical tests (e.g., paired sample t-tests) will be used to detect trends between sampling events, relying on the same sample units as used for the baseline.

 Reporting

-The status of RSHC at each sampling interval, and trends over time between intervals, will be reported for each landowner class (large and small (<5,000 acres) in each georegion (eastern and western Oregon)).
+The status of RSHC at each sampling interval, and trends over time between intervals, will be reported for each strata.
+The types of reported information include: landowner class [(large and small (<5,000 acres)] in each georegion (eastern and western Oregon.
 Landowners represented in the sample will not be identified in any reporting.
 (Should we note that landowner names will be held as confidential.
 Based upon Kathy's comments?)

-Average percentage of high probability road length delivering to streams, for each landowner class in each georegion (east-side and west-side)).
+Average percentage of high probability road length delivering to streams, for each landowner class in each georegion (east-side and west-side.

-Characteristics of delivering road segments, including portion of road cross section that are connected to streams.
+Characteristics of delivering road segments, including the portion of road cross section that isare connected to streams.
 May also include annual precipitation at the site, and correlation of precipitation events/meltwater runoff with water delivery to stream.

 Summary of characteristics including roadway slope, vegetation and substrate that do NOT deliver significant water to stream.